×

 Urinary Incontinence

-Incontinence can be divided broadly into the following types but 90% of patients suffer from stress and/or urge incontinence:
+Urinary incontinence can be divided broadly into the following types but 90% of patients suffer from stress and/or urge incontinence:

 • Stress incontinence – leakage during periods of abdominal pressure (coughing, sneezing, lifting, straining).